nikeshnaik/nikeshnaik.github.io/README.md

 its Nikesh,

-- Software Engineer lost in Startup World.
+- Software Engineer
-- 🌱 I’m currently pivoting my career from Data Science to Software Engineering in General + Some Frontend skills for enjoyment.
+- 🌱 Currently pivoting my career from Data Science to Software Engineering in General + Some Frontend skills for enjoyment.
-- 👯 I’m looking to collaborate in any Startup Product or Side Project.
+- 👯 Looking to collaborate in any Startup Product or Side Project.
 - 📫 How to reach me: nikeshnaik.dev@gmail.com
 - Blogs: https://nikeshnaik.dev
 - Linkedin: https://www.linkedin.com/in/nikesh-naik/